davincodes/Project-2-Quiz-App/README.md

 ## Overview

-In my journey as a web developer, I delved into the realm of JavaScript with the creation of the Code Maestro Quiz Web App.
+In our journey as a web developer, We delved into the realm of JavaScript with the creation of the Code Maestro Quiz Web App.
 This project is not just a game; it's an interactive learning experience designed to refine and challenge your web development skills.
 Collaborating with https://github.com/bHabawel/ we set out to create a fun and educational tool for developers.

 ## Project Highlights